Brad Friedel Exclusive Interview (Part 2): Winning the MLS Cup would mean the world to BostonCommercial Content | 21+ | T&Cs Apply

 Former USA international goalkeeper wants the New England Revolution to emulate the success of the New England Patriots

-Ahead of the season’s curtain raiser against FC Dallas, we spoke with the former USA Men’s National Soccer team goalkeeper and current New England Revolution head coach, Brad Friedel.
-The former Premier League shot-stopper gave us his thoughts on the MLS season ahead, including how Boston is a proud sporting city, and why his team want to live up to the legacy instilled by The Superbowl-winning New England Patriots.
+Ahead of the season’s curtain-raiser against FC Dallas, we spoke with the former USA Men’s National Soccer team goalkeeper and current New England Revolution head coach, Brad Friedel.
+The former Premier League shot-stopper gave us his thoughts on the MLS season ahead, including how Boston is a proud sporting city, and why his team wants to live up to the legacy instilled by The Superbowl-winning New England Patriots.
 Friedel also gave us his thoughts on the Revolution’s array of wider attacking talent, providing us with his insight on what to expect from the season opener against FC Dallas and the progression in the MLS since he represented the Columbus Crew in the MLS’ debut season.

 - Playoffs are a minimum for The Revolution this season